 would be interested in sharing information with other interested

 Examples of UNK faculty/student work in the community

-- Social Work faculty member has students assist foster care children in building memory books.
+- Social Work faculty members involve students in assisting disadvantaged, abused or foster care children

 - English professor has student completing research and writing about a community need.
-Then students complete 20 hours of service in the identified agency/program to help meet the specific need.
+Students complete 20 hours of service in the identified agency/program to help meet the specific need.

 Call the UNK Office for Service-Learning for community contact or additional information 308-865-8957.
 Email:email@example.com